allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ## SQL Technical Showcase

+**The project contains five AI-assisted PostgreSQL analytical queries.
+Claude generated most of the initial SQL implementation and analytical structure.
+I executed, reviewed, and modified the queries using my working knowledge of SQL, including joins, aggregations, CTEs, CASE expressions, and window functions.
+The sections below document the techniques used and my understanding of how the query logic operates.**

 All SQL files are located in the `sql/` folder and designed to run sequentially against the `credit_risk` PostgreSQL database.

 ### File Index